hyperlane-xyz/hyperlane-content/CONTRIBUTING.md

 - You are welcome to add your name, pseudonym, GitHub username, Discord username, YouTube channel name, or anything you wish.
 You can also leave it anonymous
 - Please only add **one** single piece of content per PR
 - The pull request title should include the content name and Issue number if applicable
+- Your content must be approved by the Hyperlane team to quality for rewards

 ## Picking an Issue or adding your own